-b.
+ii.
 Any 'residential building' may include 'shared property'

-Any 'residential building' may include 'shared property'.
-Shared property is any part of the residential building that a person who is not the 'insured person' also has an insurable interest in.
-For example, a shared wall in adjoining buildings.
-See Section 3.c.i of this Manual for how 'insured person' is defined for the purposes of shared property and shared land.
+Any residential building may include 'shared property'.
+Shared property is any part of the residential building that a person who is not the insured person also has an insurable interest in.
+See Section 3.c.i in this Manual for the definition of insured person for the purposes of shared property and shared land.

-In the case of a 'mixed-use building', property that is 'common property' or 'joint property' in relation to that building may also be 'shared property' (i.e. shared with a party who is not one of the insured persons in the mixed-use building).
-See Section 4.C.i.iv of this Manual for how shared property is covered in mixed-use buildings.
+In the case of a mixed-use building, property that is 'common property' or 'joint property' in relation to that building may also be 'shared property' (i.e. shared with a party who is not one of the insured persons in the mixed-use building).

-c.
+iii.
 Various components together can make up a 'residential building'

-One or more of these components together can comprise a 'residential building'.
-As such, they are insured by NHC under the NHI Act, provided there is a 'fire insurance contract' or direct NHCover in force at the relevant time and the person who is entitled to the benefit of the fire insurance contract (or direct NHCover) has an insurable interest in the 'eligible building'.
+One or more of these components together can comprise a residential building.
+As such, they are insured under the NHI Act, provided there is a fire insurance contract or direct NHCover in force at the relevant time, and the person who is entitled to the benefit of the fire insurance contract (or direct NHCover) has an insurable interest in the eligible building.

-So, for example, in broad terms a 'residential building' could be:
+So, for example, in broad terms a residential building could be:

-- a stand-alone eligible building PLUS 'appurtenant structures' PLUS the 'service infrastructure'; - a whole multi-unit building (such as a unit title development) that mainly comprises dwellings PLUS the appurtenant structures PLUS the service infrastructure; or - in the case of a 'mixed-use building' (such as a commercial hotel with a dwelling on the top floor), the dwelling within the eligible building PLUS all appurtenant structures and service infrastructure for the dwelling PLUS 'common property' PLUS 'joint property' for the building.
+- a stand-alone eligible building PLUS 'appurtenant structures' PLUS the 'service infrastructure'; - a whole multi-unit building (such as a unit title development) that mainly comprises dwellings PLUS the appurtenant structures PLUS the service infrastructure; or - in the case of a 'mixed-use building' (such as a commercial hotel with a dwelling on the top floor), the dwelling within the eligible building PLUS all appurtenant structures and service infrastructure for the dwelling PLUS common property PLUS joint property for the building.